 Another alternative would be the use of Single-use manufacturing equipment.
 This, if done right, can be very competitive, such as attaining costs below $200/gram, along with the inherent flexibility, lower capital expenses, faster turnaround, smaller footprint and other benefits of single-use bioprocessing

 Of all the proposed solutions, one of the remarkably known would be outsourcing to emerging markets, in emerging economies, such as India and China.
 According to reports, costs of manufacturing were quoted as likely to have the lowest costs averaging around $160/gram 1.
 Owing to the advanced technology, competency and lower man power costs that these countries have, outsourcing to emerging markets vouches to be the best means to cost reduction.

-Cost competition is transforming the biopharmaceutical market with biosimilar manufacturers leading the way.
-Going forward, the biosimilars manufacturing would thrive into emerging economies such as India because of budding cost-effective CMOS and Biopharmaceutical manufacturing companies.
+Cost competition is transforming the Biologics market with biosimilar manufacturers leading the way.
+Going forward, the biosimilars manufacturing would thrive into emerging economies such as India because of budding cost-effective CMOS and Biologics manufacturing companies.